Non-Alcoholic Botanical Spirits: Beyond the Gin Dupe

 Aperitifs are another category that works well.
 Drinks built on gentian root, wormwood, and bitter botanicals have a natural intensity that compensates for the missing alcohol.
 Botivo, Wilfred's, and Ghia all deliver that bitter, complex sipping experience.

-Beyond dupes: the botanical revolution
+Beyond dupes: the non-alcoholic botanical spirits revolution

 The most exciting developments aren't coming from the mimicry side at all.
 Brands like Seedlip, Pentire, and Three Spirit have stopped trying to replicate existing spirits and instead created entirely new flavour profiles using herbs, roots, and botanicals.

 This matters because it sidesteps the "disappointment gap" entirely.
-When you order a "non-alcoholic whiskey," you're primed for comparison.
-When you order a "botanical elixir with reishi and ashwagandha," you judge it on its own terms.
+When you order a "non-alcoholic whisky", you're primed for comparison.
+When you order a "botanical elixir" with damiana, lion's mane, and yerba mate, you judge it on its own terms.

 This isn't wellness woo.
 Brands like TRIP, Three Spirit, and Kin Euphorics have built genuine followings among people who want the ritual of an evening drink and something more interesting than a soft drink, without the alcohol.
-The growth is being driven by millennials and Gen Z who treat mindful drinking as a normal part of socialising, not a sacrifice.

 What to actually try